 NOTE—An NDP_1M BlockAck frame can acknowledge only a limited number of consecutive fragments because its BlockAck Bitmap field size is 8.
 Instead, an NDP_2M BlockAck frame can acknowledge up to the maximum number of fragments because its BlockAck Bitmap field size is 16.

+The bitmap of the NDP BlockAck frame is protected using the encoding procedure described in 9.54 (Bitmap Protection for NDP BlockAck frames).

 An originator STA that elicits an NDP_1M BlockAck frame as a response shall not transmit an F-MPDU that has a FN greater than 7 if it has not previously received an NDP_1M BlockAck frame that indicates successful reception of all F-MPDUs with FNs from 0 to 7.

 The originator STA shall consider an NDP_1M BlockAck frame (or an NDP_2M BlockAck frame) as successfully received if the BlockAck ID field value equals the 2 LSBs (or 6 LSBs) of the Scrambler Initialization value in the Service field and the Starting Sequence Control field value equals the Sequence Number of the F-MPDU that elicited the response.
 The Scrambler Initialization value shall be obtained from the PHY-TXEND.confirm parameter SCRAMBLER_OR_CRC.

+The values of the BlockAck ID and Starting Sequence Number are obtained after decoding the NDP BlockAck frame as described in 9.52 (Bitmap Protection for NDP BlockAck frames)

 If the originator STA does not receive an NDP BlockAck frame as an immediate response, it may retransmit the last transmitted F-MPDU to re-solicit an immediate NDP BlockAck response.